 Wildwood Ballet, a ministry of Wildwood Church, began in 1998 with 30 students involved in a church youth presentation that included dance.
 In 2001, Robin Stuyverson founded Wildwood Ballet where it has now grown to serving over 160 students.
 We believe that dance has the potential to open up new worlds for our students by giving them a voice, encouraging creative problem solving, learning to collaborate with others, accepting and valuing individual differences, and learning to be respectful and responsible citizens.
-We offer weekly classes in ballet, pointe, pre-ballet, jazz, tap, modern, lyrical and choreography; as well as, house a resident company.
+We offer weekly classes in ballet, pointe, pre-ballet, jazz, tap, modern, lyrical and choreography; as well as, a resident performing dance company.
 In addition to classes, we host an annual summer dance camp for our younger students as well.

 Wildwood Ballet is proud to include the AMERICAN BALLET THEATRE® National Training Curriculum, a program that combines high quality artistic training with the basics of dancer health and child development, into our ballet class curriculum.
 The ABT® National Training Curriculum consists of a comprehensive set of age-appropriate, outcome-based guidelines to provide the highest quality ballet training to dance students of all ages and skill levels.
 Our Director, Robin Stuyverson, an ABT® Certified Teacher, has successfully completed the ABT® Teacher Training Intensive in Primary through Level 5 of the ABT® National Training Curriculum.